muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 * The special .NET `null` value.

-Not permitted is any of the following, to keep things simpler:
+Not permitted is any of the following, to keep things more correct and simpler:

 * The only object of the .NET singleton class `System.DBNull`.